 - Revenue, Alcoholic Beverage Control, automated wine dispensing, August 10, 2015.
 The Committee requested information on controls considered to prevent a patron of legal age from providing an active access card to an underage person.
 (The agency responded it had opposed elimination of the requirement for a face-to-face interaction in the dispensing of alcohol and believed the language of the proposed rules and regulations was the best option to mitigate the risks.
 It noted the regulations require controls such as requiring a patron to present identification before accessing an automated dispensing machine for the first time during a business day and when the 15-ounce limit on a card has been reached and requiring the licensee to video record the automated self-dispensing machine and provide the video to an agency agent or law enforcement officer upon request for at least 60 days.) - Secretary of State, voter registration, August 10, 2015.
 The Committee noted two paragraphs of a proposed rule and regulation allow an applicant for voter registration to provide an affidavit when proving citizenship under certain circumstances, and it asked whether an affidavit process could be allowed under additional circumstances and, if so, under what circumstances.
 (The agency's response stated the Secretary of State does not believe an affidavit process should be allowed under any additional circumstances and believes language in statute and regulation is sufficient to allow persons attempting to register to vote to meet the legal requirements.) - Agriculture, Animal Health, reportable diseases, June 1, 2016.
 The Committee requested additional information about bovine leukosis and the reason it is proposed for deletion from the list of reportable infectious diseases.
 It also asked the agency to determine what other states have bovine leukosis as a reportable disease and how their reporting requirements are met.
+(The agency provided information about bovine leukosis, its transmission, and testing for the disease.
+It stated the disease was removed for several reasons: the disease is endemic within the State, the agency is unable to supply resources to remove diseased animals from herds, there is no program funding or indemnity, positive animals are rarely reported, and most western states do not require reporting of this disease.)

-Program concerns
+Program Concerns